 for additional information regarding the requirements for each degree.

 To receive the degree of Juris Doctor the student must meet all of the following requirements.
-For a summary of the J.D. degree requirements listed below CLICK HERE for the Juris Doctor - Academic Advising Guide.
-Note: This Guide will be updated for 1Ls starting in Fall 2018 soon.
-Please check back.
+CLICK HERE for the Juris Doctor - Academic Advising Guide.

 *For a degree audit checklist for students enrolled before fall 2016, click on this link.

-For a degree audit checklist for students enrolled in fall 2016 through summer 2018, click on this link.
+For a degree audit checklist for students enrolled in fall 2016 or fall 2017, click on this link.

-For a degree audit checklist for students enrolled in fall 2018 or after, please contact Steve Yeager, Assistant Dean for Student Affairs.
+For a degree audit checklist for students enrolled in fall 2018 or after, click on this LINK.

 Six residence credits are required for graduation (Section III H, Residence).
 For requirements concerning attendance at other law schools, see Sections III B, "Admission With Advanced Standing" and III C, "Visiting Students" in the current catalog.